 In this screen you have the below options:

-2. Set active partition - If you have created multiple partitions on your hard drive, choose this option to specify what partition you want to be the active partition.
-This is used to specify what partition the computer is going to look at and boot from.
+- Set active partition - If you have created multiple partitions on your hard drive, choose this option to specify what partition you want to be the active partition.
+This is used to specify what partition the computer is going to look at and use to boot.
 If this partition does not have an operating system you will receive "Non system disk" when booting up your computer.
 When choosing option 2 to set active partition, you will see a listing of the current partitions; choose the number representing the partition you want to set active, the default is one.

-4. Display partition information - Use this option to look at the current Fixed disk drive partition information.
-If you have multiple drives, you will need to choose option 5 before being able to display the other hard drive's information.
+- Display partition information - Use this option to look at the current Fixed disk drive partition information.
+If you have multiple drives, choose option 5 to display the other hard drive's information.